Sinking of MV Sewol: Causes

 As of 13 December 2022, investigators have concluded that the cause of the sinking was undetermined.
 Early theories about the sinking included a range of explanations, given as follows.

 An "unreasonably sudden turn" to starboard, made between 8:48 and 8:49 a.m.
 KST, caused the cargo to shift to port, which in turn caused the ship to list and to eventually become unmanageable for the crew.
 The existence of the sudden turn has been confirmed by the analysis of the ship's AIS data.
 The ship's crew agreed that the main cause was the sudden turn.
-Experts such as Lee Sang-yun, a professor and head of the environment/maritime technology institute of the Pukyong National University, also agreed.
+Experts, such as Lee Sang-yun, a professor and head of the environment/maritime technology institute of the Pukyong National University, also agreed.

 Overloading and improperly secured cargo were also thought to contribute to the sinking.
 Sewol was carrying 3,608 tons of cargo, more than three times the limit of 987 tons.
-It is estimated that the actual cargo on the day of the accident weighed 2,215 tons, including 920 tons of trucks, cars and heavy equipment, 131 tons of containers and 1,164 tons of general goods.
+It is estimated that the actual cargo on the day of the sinking weighed 2,215 tons, including 920 tons of trucks, cars and heavy equipment, 131 tons of containers and 1,164 tons of general goods.
 The cargo included building materials destined for naval bases on the island of Jeju.
 The overloading was also previously noted by Sewol's off-duty captain and the first mate; the off-duty captain reported that the ship's owners ignored his warning that she should not carry so much cargo because she would not be stable.
 Lee Sang-yun also proposed overloading as a cause.